db714/Appointment-App/README.md

 # Appointment_App
--This is an appointment application for Software 2(C195).
+-This is an appointment application written in the Java Language.
 The application allows the user to add/modify/update Customers as well as add/modify/delete Appointments.
 The application also has 3 different reports that can be populated.

--David Brown(student id:001313638), dbro833@wgu.edu, student application version(1.0), 01/24/2022
+Implementations include:
+-Timezone implementation for customers based on location.
+-Appointment reminders (within 15 minutes)
+-User verification Login screen
+-Text I/O file recording login attempts
+-Second-level division population given First-Level -Relational Database Management

+-Created 01/24/2022

 (Build Information)
 -IDE: IntelliJ Community(2021.1.3)